TarachaR/New-York-City-Bus-Breakdowns---Data-Wrangling-with-Python/README.md

 3. Data Exploration
 4. Data Cleaning
 5. Data Preparation
-6. Data Analysis (Univariate and Bivariate)
+6. Data Analysis

-Given the dataset, I performed data exploration, data cleaning and analysis in an effort to come with appropriate recommendations.
+Given the dataset, I performed data exploration, data wrangling (cleaning and analysis) in an effort to come with appropriate recommendations.

 As a start while performing data analysis, I derived the following questions from the given dataset:
+1. Which bus companies that had the highest breakdowns?
+2. What were the top 3 reasons for bus delays?
-1. How many bookings were cancelled?
+3. How many students were in the buses when they broke down?
-2. What was the booking ratio between resort hotel and city hotel?
+4. Which were most frequent reasons for bus breakdowns?
+5. What were the most frequent reasons for the bus running late?
-3. What was the percentage of booking for each year?
+6. What was the average delay time of each reason type?
-4. Which was the most busy month for hotel?
-5. Most guests came from which country?
-6. How long do most people stay in hotels?
-7. Which was the most booked accommodation type (Single, Couple, Family)?

 [Back To The Top](#Hilton-International-Hotels-Booking-Visualisations)